Brighton Toy and Model Museum: Christopher Littledale

+The derelict site was leased and overhauled in 1990, Chris' layout transplanted from his workshop at the British Engineerium, cabinetry installed, and the museum opened in 1991.

+The collections have continued to expand since, thanks to acquisitions and donations.

+The Littledale-Brough Trust

+In 1994 it was decided to give the collections an additional level of security by placing them in a separate trust, the Littledale Brough Trust ("LBT").
+The use of a separate trust ensures that the collection exists as a separate entity, and that should the museum ever close, the collection cannot be sold off and dispersed, but will persist until it finds another suitable home.

+Layout

 Museum lobby

 Entrance to the first arch of the museum, containing the foyer/shop area and the Brighton Visitor Information Point, is free.
 This area provides free maps and brochures, and has a small "stocking filler" toy shop used by visiting school trips, secondhand books, and a set of "Collector's Market" cabinets containing collectables that are sold on a commission basis.

 It also contains the "Glamour of Brighton" exhibition, whose Brighton-related models and displays include the Brighton Pavilion, Magnus Volk's electric and seashore electric railways, the old Brighton locomotive works, and the Brighton Belle Pullman train.

-The largest exhibits in the foyer are a quarter-scale coal-fired traction engine, a large motorised Meccano Ferris wheel, and an overhead quarter-scale radio-controlled Spitfire model aircraft.
+The largest exhibits in the foyer are a quarter-scale coal-fired traction engine and steamroller, a large motorised Meccano Ferris wheel, and an overhead quarter-scale radio-controlled Spitfire model aircraft.

 The first arch also contains offices and construction and restoration workshops that are not open to the public.

 Ticketed main area

-The main area of the museum fills the next three arches and contains a large 1930s 0 gauge model railway layout, 00 gauge model railway town and countryside layouts, and collections of model locomotives, soft toys, puppets and marionettes, construction toys, building construction sets, model ships, radio controlled model aircraft, and farm, circus, zoo and ship toy sets.
-It also includes displays of diecast models including Matchbox, Dinky Toys, Corgi Toys and Spot-On.
+The ticketed area of the museum fills the next three arches, and contains the three model railway layouts, and over fifty display areas.

 Exhibition displays draw on outside guest collections and on varying selections taken from the Museum's core collection.